storj/docs/app/(docs)/object-mount/linux/installation/alpine/page.md

    sh cuno_x86_64_musl_apk.run
    ```

-5. Please follow the interactive steps, read the displayed end-user licence agreement ([EULA](https://www.storj.io/legal/terms-of-use)) and agree to the terms to continue with the extraction.
+5. Please follow the interactive steps, read the displayed end-user license agreement ([EULA](https://www.storj.io/legal/terms-of-use)) and agree to the terms to continue with the extraction.
 To automate this, you can set the environment variable `CUNO_INSTALL_ACCEPT_EULA="yes"` (this is equivalent to accepting the EULA).

 6. The archive and its contents will be unpacked into a directory named `cuno_{FULL-VERSION}_x86_64_musl` containing the package itself and additional documents: